In this article:

 4. May fight fatigue

 However, fatigue is a complex condition, and additional research is necessary to establish the link between consuming okra and fatigue.

 5. May protect against liver diseases

-One study found okra polysaccharide lowered body weight and glucose levels, improved glucose tolerance, and decreased serum total cholesterol levels in mice.
-(20)
+One study found that okra polysaccharide lowered body weight and glucose levels, improved glucose tolerance, and decreased serum total cholesterol levels in mice.
+(18)

 Okra is a high-fiber food and may contribute to a healthy digestive tract.
 Adequate fiber adds bulk to food and helps move food through the digestive tract.
 Thus, consuming this vegetable may reduce constipation.

 A study found that okra’s mucilaginous properties may protect the gut against H. pylori, the bacteria that cause ulcers.
 (19)

 Studies have explored the relationship between okra and immunity.
 A study found that okra polysaccharides may improve immune response in mice.
 (20)

 Fresh unripe okra pods and okra leaves are used in a variety of cuisines and can be enjoyed fried, boiled, pickled, or stir-fried whole.